morgancrawfordweb/morgancrawfordweb/README.md

 <p>I didn't have much of my extended family around while growing up.
 I only saw them on special occasions if I was lucky.
 My uncle Jerry was a science teach and absolutely passionate about geology.
 Ever since then my curiosity peaked and I was off to the races to learn about science and technology!</p>

 <p>I enrolled in the University of New Orleans and began studying the science with the expectation I was going to land a position in the oil and gas industry.
 During my studies the industry was booming and was looking for exploration geologists.
 I thought that it was perfect, unfortunately the timing couldn't have been worse.
 The minimum requirements that the industry started to look for became harder and harder.
-My friends with doctorates were being laid off from their internships, and the job market shrank.</p>
+My friends with doctorates were being laid off from their internships, the job market shrank and I found myself in an oil bust economy.</p>

 <p>I had moved across the country in search for new opportunities and found myself in another industry within the field.
 While the work is interesting, I really dont get the opportunity to build and explore my creativity.
 I love working in groups and elevating my peers, and I see myself doing that in the tech industry!</p>